AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/VIEW/VIEW.md

 WHERE [condition];
 ```

+If you specify the TEMPORARY or TEMP keyword, a temporary view is created.
+The temporary view is automatically deleted at the end of a session.

-## Create a view by using an internal table
+## Create a view for an internal table

 1. Create an internal table.
-Sample statements:
+For example, you can execute the following statements:

     ```
-    create table t2_holo (
+    create table holo_test (
       amount decimal(10, 2),
       rate decimal(10, 2)
     );
-    insert into t2_holo values
+    insert into holo_test values
     (12.12,13.13),
     (14.14,15.15),
     (16.16,17.17),